uber-web/probe.gl/docs/api-reference/test-utils/browser-test-driver.md

 * the test script renders a set of tests (described below), compares the output against golden images
 * closes down all processes and browser tabs.
 * the test script returns a pass/fail value to the `BrowserTestDriver` which ultimately passes back a `0` (success) or `1` failure to the invoking shell.

+Parameters:

+* `config` (Object)
+  - `title` (String) - name of the test
+  - `parameters` (Array<String>) - parameters to pass to the dev server prodcess
+  - `puppeteer` (Object) - options for the Puppeteer instance, default `{headless: false}`.
+  - `exposeFunctions` (Object) - keys are function names to be added to the page's `window` object, and the values are callback functions to execute in Node.js.
+This object will be merged with the following default callbacks:
+    + `browserTestLog` - logs to Node console
+    + `browserTestComplete` - declare the test is complete and the Puppeteer instance can be safely terminated.
+Expects an argument `{sucess: true|false}` which will be used to determine if the test has passed.

+  For more information, see [exposeFunction](https://github.com/GoogleChrome/puppeteer/blob/v1.11.0/docs/api.md#pageexposefunctionname-puppeteerfunction).